 New Zealand has mild temperatures with high rainfall.
 With the climate dominated by the sea and the mountains, it depends on where you are in New Zealand for the climate.
 Here are a few major cities and what you can expect weather wise while travelling:

 - Auckland – The most populous city in New Zealand has warm humid summers and mild winters.
 It’s located on and around an isthmus while also straddling the Auckland volcanic field.
 Because of its location, it has an oceanic and humid subtropical climate.
-Year round temperatures are in the 10-16 degree range with the coldest reaching as low as 5 degrees and the highest the mid 20’s.
+Year round temperatures are in the 10 to 15 degree range with the coldest reaching 5 and the highest in 10.
 There can be high levels of rainfall year-round, but there is rarely ever snow in Auckland.

 - Wellington – Located in the south-western tip of the North Island, the capital of New Zealand is known as “Windy Wellington.”
 It offers a mild, temperate marine climate with the occasional frost during the winter season.
-From October to April the city has temperatures in the low 20’s with lots of sunshine.
+From October to April the city has temperatures around 20 with lots of sunshine.
 You can expect rainfall throughout the year with June and July being the wettest months.

 - Blenheim – In the north-east of the South Island, Blenheim is a sunny city in the Marlborough region.
 Due to a rain shadow effect from the mountain ranges to the west, the climate of the city is mild.
-You can expect warm summers with temperatures averaging around 16 degrees and cool winters with some frost and temperatures as low as -1 degrees.
+You can expect warm summers with temperatures averaging in the 15 and cool winters with some frost and temperatures around zero.
 There is rarely snow and the mountain ranges shelter the city from the heavy rains coming in from the west.

 Depending on your travel plans, you may need to consider packing some of these essential items in your suitcase for your trip to New Zealand.
 Don’t forget to pack: